Uber (UBER)

 5. Revenue Growth

-A company’s long-term sales performance can indicate its overall quality.
-Even a bad business can shine for one or two quarters, but a top-tier one grows for years.
-Thankfully, Uber’s 19.5% annualized revenue growth over the last three years was impressive.
-Its growth surpassed the average consumer internet company and shows its offerings resonate with customers, a great starting point for our analysis.
+A company’s long-term sales performance is one signal of its overall quality.
+Any business can put up a good quarter or two, but the best consistently grow over the long haul.
+Luckily, Uber’s sales grew at a solid 17.7% compounded annual growth rate over the last three years.
+Its growth beat the average consumer internet company and shows its offerings resonate with customers, a helpful starting point for our analysis.

-This quarter, Uber reported robust year-on-year revenue growth of 20.4%, and its $13.47 billion of revenue topped Wall Street estimates by 1.5%.
+This quarter, Uber’s year-on-year revenue growth of 20.1% was excellent, and its $14.37 billion of revenue was in line with Wall Street’s estimates.

 6. Monthly Active Platform Consumers